 The lecturing team is focused on developing you artistically, technically and holistically, in other words, as an all-round fine art practitioner.

 Interested?
-Book your place on an Open day or get in touch with UCC to arrange an individual visit.
+Book your place on an Open day or get in touch with University Centre Colchester to arrange an individual visit.

-The BA (Hons) Fine Art at University Centre Colchester is a studio and workshop-based programme that will provide you with generous space and the support of practicing artists, to establish a confident and independent enquiry in contemporary fine art practice.
+The BA (Hons) Fine Art at University Centre Colchester is a studio and workshop-based programme that will provide you with generous space and the support of expert tutors and practicing artists, to establish a confident and independent enquiry in contemporary fine art practice.

 Innovative tutoring provides an integrated approach between art practice and theory, allowing you genuine opportunities for critical thinking and creative ownership of your progress.